archetect/archetect.github.io/src/reference/templating/configuration.md

 Archetect will throw an error and abort any further execution of the archetype.

-To enable this behavior in `archetype.yaml`:
+This is the default behavior if this setting is not explicitly set, but may be set in `archetype.yaml`:
 ```yaml
 ---
 templating: